 Chlorine is a common chemical found in tap water.
 It’s used to treat the water, but that doesn’t mean we want to drink it.
 Unfortunately, the EcoPure water softener doesn’t remove chlorine from the system, though some water softeners do.
 Moreover, it can only remove iron up to eight parts per million.
 For water that’s high in iron and may be causing rust issues with your fixtures, this device simply won’t remove enough of it to fix the problem.
 These flaws held the EcoPure back despite its affordable price.

+What is the best water softener system?
 At this point, you may have noticed that we’ve reviewed several different types of water softeners.
 Each of them has unique features and flaws that may make one preferable to you over another.
 In this section, we’re going to discuss the three main types of water softeners that we tested for this list.
 We’ll discuss the merits and downfalls of each type to help you understand which may best fit your situation.

 Types of Water Softeners